Tuesday, February 10, 2026

 Being a railway enthusiast sure is different these days.
 I am not going to go down the road of saying everything was better when I was young.
 It wasn't.
 Some things I found were better while other things were not.
 But I will say this.
 Railways have taken on a sameness, for lack of a better term, and it's really affected my enjoyment of rail photography.

-Again, I won't say that things aren't what they used to be, across the board, because there are some aspects of railways today I found fascinating.
+Again, I won't say that things aren't what they used to be, across the board, because there are some aspects of railways today I find fascinating.
 But I cannot get excited by endless container trains, at least in that, once you get your initial photographs of the power up front, there really isn't much left to photograph.
 The same can be said for most rolling stock.
 Most covered hoppers are endless strings of grey, with only their alphabet soup of lease company reporting marks to offer any variety.
 The same has always been true for most tank cars, as this continental fleet has been under the control of leasing companies for far longer than other cars.

 The question is what can we do to keep this hobby fresh when there is so much blank space on cars and so little diversity?
 With most railways not investing much in new rolling stock, there's not much variety in the average freight train.
-Also, with much of the fleet of fallen flag cars on their way to the scrapper's torch, there's a scarcity of history to capture.
+Also, with much of the fleet of fallen flag cars on its way to the scrapper's torch, there's a scarcity of history to capture.

 Over the last few years, I have found that I have begun to refine my approach to railfanning quite a bit, without even realizing it.
 These small changes I have made to my approach have really allowed me to make the most of what there is to capture out there these days.
 I'm not saying it's for everyone.
 I understand that there are people younger than me who don't have the same experiences I have in my arsenal, so they don't know what they're missing, so to speak.

 For that matter, there are people older than me who could say the same thing about my outlook.
-I will never know the luxury of their past experiences, so I cannot say whether their time spent trackside while young was better to my time spent trackside when I was young.
+I will never know the luxury of their past experiences, so I cannot say whether their time spent trackside while young was better than my time spent trackside when I was young.

 So here is my refined approach to railfanning, developed with modern railways in mind.